 six: Colace ~ You will need this.
 Trust me.
 The first time you have to go #2 post-delivery is terrifying!
 A stool softener will help ease that fear and the discomfort.
 This is particularly important if you have a vaginal birth.

 seven: Ice Packs~ How many you need will depend on your personal delivery story.
 The first time around, the ice packs supplied by the hospital were sufficient for me.
 The second time, I had to purchase more to have for a while at home.

 eight: Freezer Meals ~ Hopefully, you will have some friends and family bring you food because convenient meals are one of the best gifts to a new mom.
 If possible, I recommend trying to fill up your freezer in the weeks or months before the baby’s expected arrival.
 Freeze them in a variety of portions since sometimes you will just want lunch for you.
 I have a FoodSaver vacuum and it is the best thing ever!

 nine: Belly Bandit ~ I didn’t get a belly bandit, but I regret it.
-I’ll definitely get one if I have another baby.
+I’ll definitely get one for baby #3.

 MORE…The previously mentioned items are pretty universally helpful for recovering from vaginal delivery.
 Other things many people find helpful: